UNLOCK FREE TRAINING

 Also, national criminal history checks are valid only for 90 days.
 You must pass the exam and submit your application before the background check expires.

-The initial sales associate license application fee is $130, paid when you submit your license application.
+The initial sales associate license application fee is $130, which is paid when you submit your license application.
 Licenses are valid for two years, at which time they must be renewed.

 Kentucky also has licensing reciprocity agreements with Florida, Ohio, Tennessee, and West Virginia.
 You'll need to review the reciprocity agreements to see if you qualify for licensing in Kentucky.